0x60df/loophole/README.md

 Each element of `loophole-set-key-order` is a function which takes one argument the key to be bound and returns any Lisp object suitable for key binding entry.

+Each element optionally can be a list whose car is a function described above, and cdr is a plist which has a property :key.
+It looks like
+(OBTAIN-ENTRY :key READ-KEY).
+READ-KEY is a function which takes no arguments and returns key sequence to be bound.
+However, if `loophole-determine-obtaining-method-after-read-key` is non-nil, :key property will be omitted and default `loophole-read-key' will be used.

 Default value of `loophole-set-key-order` is

 ```emacs-lisp